X-I-A/X-I-Protocol/README.md

 * age: Data sequence within a single history ID.
   * age = 1 => Header
 * end_age: End of age of the message (when not set, end_age = age par default)
-#### Use cases / Common agreements
+#### Data Consistency / Lifecycle
 * Strong Data Consistency: streaming data must start by age = 2 and without any gap during the whole life-cycle.
+  * Natural growing up garanteed (age by age)
-  * Message File body: please leave enough age room for big file.
+  * File Type Message body: please leave enough age room for big file.
   * For example: age = 100 and end_age = 1100 for a file of 500 MB ( *2 is a safe multiplificateur)
   * Data lifecycle: A new message header with age = 1 and a newer start_seq indicates an end-of-life the old history
+* Weak Data Consistency: No age specified in the header
+  *

 ### Message Body (json string)
 #### Definition